jonniek/mpv-scripts/README.md

 A collection of all my scripts.
 Small ones are in this repo and bigger ones are linked to.
-Script tags below are keybindings you can add to input.conf.
 ##Small scripts inside this repo
+Script tags below are keybindings you can add to input.conf
 ###[appendUrl](https://github.com/donmaiq/mpv-scripts/blob/master/appendURL.lua)
   Appends url from clipboard to playlist.
 Requires xclip.
   `a script-binding appendURL`